 Use this calculator to estimate how much sand in volume (cubic ft, cubic yards, or cubic meters) or weight (tons & pounds, tonnes and kilograms) you would need.
-It uses conventional sand density.
+It uses conventional sand density to convert sand volume to sand weight.

 Calculating how much sand you need